AuroraHosts/public-docs/docs/Billing area/Cancelling a server.md

 5. Once you've entered a reason and selected the type click the `Request Cancellation` button and you're done, your request will be processed according to the type of cancellation you picked.

-:::note Want to cancel your request?
+:::note Want to void your request?
 If you accidentily placed a cancellation request and need to void it please create a ticket in the [billing area](https://billing.aurorahosts.com)
 :::